Dynamical active particles in the overdamped limit: Analytical description of the behaviour

 The product $\sin(\varphi)\cos(\varphi)$ also vanishes after integrating and we are left with a non-vanishing integral over $\sin^2\varphi$.
 This leads us to the averaged evolution

-which has the simple solution where and $t_0=\chi^{-1}\mathrm{arctanh}(\overline{I}(0)/I_0) $.
+which, after neglecting higher order terms, has the simple solution where and $t_0=\chi^{-1}\mathrm{arctanh}(\overline{I}(0)/I_0) $.
 The averaged solution \eqref{eq:Iav} can be seen in Figure \ref{fig:Ievo} as the thick black line.
-Even though the numerical evolution was done for a rather large $\varepsilon=0.1$, the averaged solution describes the secular depletion of the depot energy well as long as $\delta$ is not too large (see \eqref{eq:compareED}).
+Even though the numerical evolution was done for a rather large $\varepsilon=0.1$, the averaged solution describes the secular depletion of the depot energy well as long as $d$ is not too large (see \eqref{eq:compareED}).